• Menu

 The town of Pitkin.
 Photo by Jeffrey Beall.

 Settled by miners chasing riches in 1879, Ohio City was first incorporated in 1907.
-Over the years, the town went through three distinct periods of boom and bust, and there were as many as 250 people living in the town at its height.
-Today, despite most buildings being gone, some residents still call Ohio City home with a few original houses and buildings remaining.
+Over the years, the town went through three distinct periods of boom and bust, and as many as 250 people were living in the town at its height.
+Today, despite most buildings being gone, some residents still call Ohio City home, with a few original houses and buildings remaining.

 Pitkin, located a few miles north of Ohio City, is another more populous semi-ghost town.
-There are a few businesses operating including Silver Plume Rentals, an ATV & UTV rental company located downtown.
+A few businesses are operating, including Silver Plume Rentals, an ATV & UTV rental company located downtown.
 Additionally, for anyone hoping to stay overnight in a ghost town, the Pitkin Hotel or Silver Plume Lodging offers overnight accommodations.

 Taylor Park Reservoir